-Colour blind people face many difficulties in everyday life which normally sighted people are just not aware of.
-Problems can arise in even the most simple of activities including choosing and preparing food, gardening, sport, driving a car and selecting clothing.
-Colour blind people can also find themselves in trouble because they haven’t been able to pick up a change in someone’s mood by a change in colour of their face, or not noticed their child getting sunburnt.
+Colour blind people face many difficulties in everyday life which normally sighted people just aren’t aware of.
+Problems can arise in even the simplest of activities including choosing and preparing food, gardening, sport, driving a car and selecting which clothes to wear.
+Colour blind people can also find themselves in trouble because they haven’t properly understood information in the workplace or not noticed themselves/their child getting sunburnt.

-Here are a few examples of typical problems:-
+Here are a just a few examples of typical, everyday problems:-

-Most red/green colour blind people won’t know if they have cooked a piece of meat rare or well done and they are unlikely to be able to tell the difference between green and ripe tomatoes or between ketchup and chocolate sauce.
+Food: Most red/green colour blind people won’t know if they’ve cooked a piece of meat rare or well done and they’re unlikely to be able to tell the difference between green and ripe tomatoes or between ketchup and chocolate sauce.

-Colour blind people often try to eat unripe bananas because they can’t tell the difference between a green unripe banana and a yellow ripe banana – to them because both of the colours are the same shade they think they are the same colour.
+Colour blind people often try to eat unripe bananas because they can’t tell the difference between a green unripe banana and a yellow ripe banana – to them because both of the colours appear to be the same shade they often think they are the same colour.